efl9013/sprout-v2/README.md

 ### Integrating Sprout into existing toolchains
 We envision Sprout as a preprocessing step for protocol verification toolchains that center around the construct of a global protocol.
-Sprout is open-source, and complements existing toolchains by providing sound and complete implementability checking for an expressive class of protocols, which can serve as the first step to synthesizing correct-by-construction distributed implementations.
+Sprout is open source, and complements existing toolchains by providing sound and complete implementability checking for an expressive class of protocols, which can serve as the first step to synthesizing correct-by-construction distributed implementations.

 ## D References
 ---